psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ⚠️ Potential issues when used with FS2Crew (specifically "FS2Crew: Prosim A320 Edition")
 - ⚠️ GSX audio may stay muted when switching to another plane if it was muted during the session
 - ⚠️ Extreme passenger density setting in GSX breaks boarding functionality
+- ⚠️ Event subscription lifecycle management requires careful attention to prevent memory leaks
+- ⚠️ Thread safety considerations for event handling and callback execution
+- ⚠️ Proper cleanup of resources when components are disposed
+- ⚠️ Balancing event publishing frequency with performance considerations

 ## Recently Fixed Issues
 - ✅ Simplified loadsheet generation by removing redundant custom weight and balance calculations